rizwanwalayat/waste2x-carrier-ios/README.md

 **Production** is for Client Testing
 **Live** is for the Live App Store
 ##### 2. Firebase
-`GoogleInfo.plist` file is already installed from Firebase, which can be replaced by downloading form Firebase Console
+`GoogleService-Info.plist` file is already installed from Firebase, which can be replaced by downloading form Firebase Console
 ##### 3. Google Maps
 Google Maps is already integrated.
 Its API Key is assigned `googleAPIKey` in `Constants.swift` file, and can be changed by getting a new key from Google Developer API Console